Are you planning a road trip through Romania? Here’s a 5-day Romania road trip itinerary and all you need to know (Banat and Transylvania).

 - Drobeta – Turnu Severin: Severin Fortress,Castrul Roman Drobeta, Cultural Palace Theodor Costescu, Iron Gates Museum and the Water Tower.

 Romania road trip Day 2: Cheile Nerei (Beușnița National Park) – Hunedoara

 The second day of the 5-day trip around Romania was sprinkled with natural waterfalls, a spectacular train ride and some 2000-year-old Roman ruins.

 That sounds like a lot to do in a day.
-Here’s the itinerary of this second day of this 5-day Romania road trip.
+Here’s the itinerary for the second day of this 5-day Romania road trip.

-We woke up early to make it among the firsts to see the spectacular Bigar waterfall.
+We woke up early to make it among the first to see the spectacular Bigar waterfall.
 It was featured as one of the most beautiful waterfalls in the world.

 I’m not sure if Bigar waterfall from Romania is indeed the most beautiful there is, but it’s well worth a visit.

 There is a parking lot not far away from it.
 You have to walk, from the parking place, alongside the road back to the waterfall.